Otto Lilienthal Museum

 How long should I spend visiting?

-A visit typically takes around two to three hours to fully explore the exhibits and engage with the educational materials.
+A typical visit to the museum may take around two to three hours, allowing ample time to explore the exhibits and engage with the interactive displays.

 Is photography allowed?